doggyeh/EMMA-Backend/README.md

 # NLP-ML
-Natural Language Processing and Machine Learning for Citi Mobile Challenge
+Natural Language Processing and Machine Learning for Citi Mobile Challenge plus simple RESTful API to communicate with Android app.

 Ask EMMA a question and she will classify it to a current question in database.
 Support English and Chinese now.